benjamineruvieru/react-native-type-animation/README.md

 - `deletionSpeed`: The speed at which characters are deleted (backspace speed, in milliseconds).
 The default is 100, but you can specify a custom value for individual sequences.

 - `typeSpeed`: The speed at which characters are typed (typing speed, in milliseconds).
 The default is 100, but you can specify a custom value for individual sequences.

+#### `direction` String

+The `direction` prop specifies the direction in which to perform the typing/deleting animation.
+It accepts two possible values: 'front' and 'back'.

 #### `splitter` Function